-Printing services revenue during the Year was approximately HK\$96.0 million (2019: approximately HK\$133.7 million), representing a decrease of about 28.2% as compared to the year ended 31 December 2019 (the "Year 2019"), primarily due to the decrease in the number of the Group's successful initial public offerings (the "IPO") projects and all other printing projects completed.
-For the years ended 31 December 2020 and 2019, the revenue generated from the printing services represented approximately 65.1% and 70.2% respectively of total revenue.
+Printing revenue during the Year was approximately HK\$89.0 million (Prior Year: approximately HK\$96.0 million), representing a decrease of approximately 7.3% as compared to that of the Prior Year, which was primarily due to (i) the delay or cancellation of existing IPO projects on hand; and (ii) the intensified market competition under the Covid-19 pandemic.
+For the years ended 31 December 2021 and 2020, the revenue generated from the printing services represented approximately 65.9% and 65.1% respectively of the total revenue.